 Corydalis solida MARKUCHIAI

-An albino form with pure white flowers collected in Markuchiai, a park near Vilnius.
-Very robust plants flowering abundantly.
-Grow well in shade under trees in constantly wet airy ground.
+It's an albino form with pure white flowers collected in Markuchiai (park near Vilnius).
+They are robust plants flowering abundantly.
+Grow well in shade under trees in constantly wet and airy ground.
 Quick planting after receiving is preferable.

 Crocus chrysanthus CREAM BEAUTY

 One of the best C. chrysanthus variety.
 Vigorous and excellent grower.